George-Corfield/Distributed-Toolchain-Integration/documentation/InDepthExplanation.md

 The Java backend source code is located in the src folder.

 ### test folder
 Contains code used to test the code written in main.
 It does not affect the function of the web-app but the tests are useful to know if the code written in main is correct or not.
+For testing the database, the system uses a dockerised mongodb container, which runs locally on the machine and therefore does not interact with any actual data.

 ### main folder
 Contains the source code of the web-app.